miishra/miishra.github.io/_posts/ 2 changes: 1 addition & 1 deletion2   _posts/2021-7-23-Emulate-WiFi.md

 ---
 layout: post
-title: Near-perfect emulation of WiFi with record-and-replay
+title: Emulation of WiFi with record-and-replay
 ---

 [NemFi](https://dl.acm.org/doi/abs/10.1145/3477482.3477484) is a record-and-replay emulator that captures traces representing real WiFi conditions, and later replay these traces